patricklam/fundraising-thermometer-plugin-for-wordpress/readme.txt

 == Installation ==

-To install Our Progress, please upload the ourprogress folder to your plugins folder and active the plugin.
+To install Fundraising Thermometer Plugin for WordPress, please upload the ourprogress folder to your plugins folder and active the plugin.

 == Displaying the results ==